DPCscience/SFSI/inst/md/family_index.md

 <div id="GBLUPvsSFI" />

-**3. G-BLUP (non-Sparse) vs Sparse Family Index for different values of the parameter lambda**
+**3. Performance of G-BLUP (non-Sparse) and Sparse Family Index**

-Predictive ability of the non-Sparse (or G-BLUP) will be compared with that of the Sparse Family Index using the correlation between observed and predicted values in a cross-validation fashion.
+Predictive ability of the non-Sparse (or G-BLUP) will be compared with that of the Sparse Family Index using the correlation between observed and predicted values in a cross-validation fashion for different values of the penalization parameter lambda.
 ```r
 # Generate a grid of lambdas evenly spaced in logarithm scale starting from 1 to 0
 nLambda <- 100     # Number of lambdas to generate